antonidag/myblog/content/en/posts/benchmark-condition/index.md

 - Inline code: __0.461__
 ## Reflections

+The results from these benchmarks are not to be seen as right and wrong, meaning that one or the other method is better or worse.
+With that said there is a lot more parameters to look at before have a proper result.
+In these benchmark the metric we look at was duration of the workflows, so have that in mind when reading the results.

-By looking at the diagrams the Expression implementation resulted in lower time per element in seconds.
-When comparing this to the Condition workflow, it will give us a 12.25% performance gain on average.
-This can be calculated by using this formula:
+Anyway, by looking at the diagrams it shows that the Expression implementation resulted in lower time per element in seconds and when comparing this to the Condition workflow, it will give us a 12.25% performance gain on average.
+This can be calculated by using the following formula:

 Percentage difference = (Condition - Expression / Condition) * 100%